gavinconran/ArtNet/ArtNet_Supporting_Documentation/README.md

 ## Work in progress
 # General Mathematics and Algorithms
-There are three revision/background papers on mathematics and algorithms grouped according to mathematicians from the past:
+There are a number of revision/background papers on mathematics and algorithms grouped according to mathematicians from the past:
 * Fourier
 * Gauss
 * Newton